 Brighton Dome & Brighton Festival and Brighton & Hove Music & Arts unite to create city-wide hub for creative and cultural learning

-From 1 July 2017, Brighton Dome & Brighton Festival, the arts charity who produce the internationally-important annual multi-arts Festival and manage the historic Brighton Dome, and Brighton & Hove Music & Arts, will unite to create a city wide hub for creative and cultural learning.
+From 1 July 2017, Brighton Dome & Brighton Festival, the arts charity who produce the internationally-important annual multi-arts Festival and manage the historic Brighton Dome, and Brighton & Hove Music & Arts, united to create a city wide hub for creative and cultural learning.

 By operating collectively, access to creative and cultural experience for children, young people, families, schools and communities will be significantly improved by enabling the service to lead city-wide initiatives.
 It will also create a more sustainable model with potential for expanding the service’s fundraising abilities.